sreeekanthp/insurance-manager/README.md

  - Create new customer - http://127.0.0.1:8000/api/v1/create_customer/
  - Create new policy - http://127.0.0.1:8000/api/v1/create_policy/

-Django rest framework UI is enabled for the endpoints and can be used to hit the api with given payload.
+Django rest framework UI is enabled for the endpoints and the Raw data form can be used to create customers/policy using respective apis.